SatDump/SatDump/README.md

 ### Linux (or MacOS)

 On Linux, building from source is recommended and no builds are currently provided.
-Dependency-free builds are provided for macOS on the releases page.
+Dependency-free builds are provided for macOS on the releases page (Thanks to JVital2013, the builds are also signed!).

 Here are some generic (Debian-oriented) build instructions.